wintercg/admin/standardization.md

 As of September 2024, the WinterCG co-chairs (@lucacasonato, @CanadaHonk) and multiple participants agree to move standardization of WinterCG away from W3C and towards Ecma, as a new Ecma Technical Committee ("WinterTC").
 We propose to formally take this decision in the WinterCG meeting on 2024-09-19.

+EDIT: As of December 2024, WinterTC has been formed, with @lucacasonato and @andreubotella as its co-chairs.

 ### What problem are we trying to solve?

 We want to standardize WinterCG work, especially the Minimum Common API.
 This is not possible in a W3C Community Group: